spell-landon/flash-cards/README.md

 - As a player, I want to see which card I am currently on, and the total amount of cards to go through.
 - As a player, I want to be see animations when I flip the card over for the answer.
-- As a player, I want to the background color and the text color to change, indicating if I got the answer correct.
+- As a player, I want the background color to change, indicating if I got the answer correct.

-> Example of a card with cycle buttons on the left and right side, and a counter above the card indicating the card number witin the "stack".
+> Example of a card with a counter above the card indicating the card number witin the "stack".

 <img src="./assets/wireframe-imgs/card_element.png" alt="Card element" width="600px">

 #### Silver

-- As a player, I want to be able to cycle through each card without answering.
 - As a player, I want to be able to preview the answer before selecting my answer.

 #### Gold

-- As a player, I want to have a dark theme, so I can play at night and have the light be less harsh on my eyes.
+- As a player, I want to have a dark theme, so I can customize the gaming experience.
 - As a player, I would like the dark theme to have a toggle so I can switch back and forth at my leisure.

 > Example of a Dark Theme toggle switch